 We also have a free Support Line open to everyone in the community.

 The first step to the right counselling is finding the right coach.
 Aside from credentials and experience, the chemistry between the two of you also determines success.

 In some instances, hiring a coach who isn’t familiar with ADHD or associated conditions can hinder more than help.
 That’s why we always recommend you choose from our pool of qualified professional ADHD Coaches — they understand the strategies that work for people living with ADHD and associated conditions.
 You can also draw from The Professional Association of ADHD Coaches (PAAC) and the ADD Coach Academy.

-ADHD WA Coaches
+ADHD WA Coaches and Counsellors

 Elena Trethowan, Provisional Psychologist & Counsellor — available for adult counselling on Tuesdays between 8:30am – 3:30pm and family and child/adolescent counselling on Saturdays between 9:30am – 2:30pm.
 The fees are $60.00 per session.

 Karen Breeze, Adult & Parent Coach — available Fridays between 9:30am – 1:15pm for $60.00 per session.

 Linda Hearder, Adult & Parent Coach — available Fridays between 8:15am – 12pm for $60.00 per session.

 Open five days a week